-Experienced computer programmers, state-sponsored organizations, hacktivists, and hackers may be able to penetrate our systems and network security and misappropriate or compromise our or our third-party service providers' information systems or confidential information, create system disruptions, or cause shutdowns.
-Threat actors also may be able to develop and deploy viruses, worms, malware (including ransomware) and other malicious software programs that attack our systems or otherwise exploit any security vulnerabilities of our systems or products.
+Diverse threat actors such as experienced computer programmers, state-sponsored organizations, hacktivists, and hackers may be able to penetrate the systems and networks that we rely upon and misappropriate or compromise our or our third-party service providers' information systems or confidential information, create system disruptions, or cause shutdowns.
+Threat actors also may be able to deploy viruses, worms, malware (including ransomware) and other malicious software programs that attack our systems or otherwise exploit any security vulnerabilities of our systems or products.
 We face additional cybersecurity risks from social engineering/phishing, malfeasance from insiders, human or technological error.
-In addition, sophisticated hardware and operating system software and applications that we produce or procure from third parties and integrate into our or our third-party service providers' systems, products or services may contain defects in design or manufacture, including "bugs", malicious code, misconfigurations, and other problems or vulnerabilities that could unexpectedly interfere with the operation of our information systems.
+In addition, hardware and operating system software and applications that we or third parties that we rely upon produce or procure and integrate into our or our third-party service providers' systems, products or services may contain defects in design or manufacture, including "bugs", malicious code, misconfigurations, and other problems or vulnerabilities that could unexpectedly interfere with the operation of our information systems.
+Additionally, any integration of artificial intelligence in our or any service providers' operations, products or services is expected to pose new or unknown cybersecurity risks and challenges.
 Cybersecurity threats are expected to accelerate on a global basis in frequency and magnitude.
 They vary in technique and sources, are persistent, frequently change and are becoming increasingly more sophisticated (including through artificial intelligence), targeted and difficult to detect and prevent against.

 Given the rapidly evolving nature and proliferation of cybersecurity threats, there can be no assurance that any cybersecurity risk management program (including employee training, operational and other technical security measures or other controls) implemented by us or our third-party service providers will be able to detect, prevent, remediate, or enable recovery from cybersecurity incidents or data breaches in a timely manner or otherwise prevent unauthorized access to, material damage to, or interruption of our systems, confidential information, and operations.
-We are likely to face attempted cybersecurity incidents in the future.
+We and our third-party service providers are likely to face attempted cybersecurity incidents in the future.
 Accordingly, we may be vulnerable to losses and costs associated with the improper functioning, breach or unavailability of our information systems as well as any systems used in acquired operations.

-In addition, breaches of our or our third-party service providers' security measures, the unapproved use or disclosure of proprietary information or sensitive or confidential data about us or our suppliers, customers or other third parties and any other adverse impact to the availability, integrity or confidentiality of our information systems and information could expose us or any such affected third party to a risk of loss or misuse of this information, result in litigation (including class actions), regulatory investigations, potential liability, damage our brand and reputation, cause significant incident response, system restoration or remediation and future compliance costs, or other harm to our business, even if we were not responsible for the breach.
+In addition, breaches of our or our third-party service providers' security measures, the unapproved use or disclosure of proprietary information or sensitive or confidential information about us or our suppliers, customers or other third parties and any other adverse impact to the availability, integrity or confidentiality of our information systems and information could expose us or any such affected third party to a risk of loss or misuse of this information, result in litigation (including class actions), regulatory investigations, potential liability, damage our brand and reputation, cause significant incident response, system restoration or remediation and future compliance costs, or other harm to our business, even if we were not responsible for the breach.
 Furthermore, we are exposed to additional risks because we rely in certain capacities on third-party services that support our internal and customer-facing operations, like data management and cloud service providers with possible security problems and security vulnerabilities beyond our control.
 Media or other reports of perceived security vulnerabilities to our systems or those of our third-party suppliers, even if no breach has been attempted or occurred, could adversely impact our brand and reputation.
 Any or all of the foregoing could have a materially adverse effect on our business, results of operations, and financial condition.